 \textbf{Explicit CoT influence graphs remain near-chain across backbones.} CoT-SFT exhibits a consistently sequential topology: the dominant edges follow adjacent transitions, with only minor deviations across backbones (Figure~\ref{fig:rq2_explicit_graphs}).
 This stability is also reflected in the structure summaries on GSM8K (Figure~\ref{fig:rq2_structure_metrics}): CoT-SFT has uniformly high locality (all $\ge 0.6$) with low span, matching the intuition that textual steps induce predominantly local dependencies.

 \textbf{Latent influence graphs are dominated by skip connections, revealing non-chain propagation.} Latent graphs contain substantially more skip connections than explicit CoT (Figure~\ref{fig:rq2_latent_graphs}), indicating that influence often bypasses intermediate steps rather than accumulating strictly along a local chain.
 This is also captured by the structure summaries on GSM8K (Figure~\ref{fig:rq2_structure_metrics}): latent models are markedly less local and have larger spans than CoT-SFT, and they place substantially more normalized influence into late-step targets (late-in).
 Within this skip-dominant regime, \textsc{Coconut} tends to exhibit more pronounced early$\to$late routing (often connecting early steps directly to the final step), while \textsc{CODI} departs from a strict chain but is generally less dominated by early$\to$final shortcuts and shows greater variation across backbones (Figure~\ref{fig:rq2_latent_graphs}).
-Despite this difference between the two paradigms, the skip connections together with the witnessed non-uniform sensitivity in Figure~\ref{fig:rq1_flip_overview} indicate the difference in functionality across the nodes in the latent trajectory.
+Despite this difference between the two paradigms, the skip connections, together with the non-uniform sensitivity observed in Figure~\ref{fig:rq1_flip_overview}, indicate functional differentiation across nodes in the latent trajectory.